 Fellowship duration and financial support

 Awards will be provided for up to five years.
-Grants will be cash-limited at the point of award and Diabetes UK will not award supplementary funds.
+Grants will be cash-limited at the point of award and we will not award supplementary funds.

 The applicant’s salary should be set by the host institute at an appropriate level and in line with the applicant’s experience.
-Diabetes UK is willing to consider funding salary costs for up to 11 programmed activities.
+We are willing to consider funding salary costs for up to 11 programmed activities.
 If a Fellowship award is recommended, the Fellow will be required to provide a copy of their contract with their substantive employer and job plan for the period to be funded prior to confirmation of the award.